-For Matthew Mulherin, who manages Navy aircraft carrier construction for Huntington Ingalls Industries Inc. (HII), automatic defense spending cuts set to take effect in January are an “end-of-earth scenario.”
+For Matthew Mulherin, who manages Navy aircraft carrier construction for Huntington Ingalls Industries Inc. (HII:US), automatic defense spending cuts set to take effect in January are an “end-of-earth scenario.”

 That’s why Huntington Ingalls and such companies as Lockheed Martin Corp.
-(LMT) and Boeing Co.
-(BA) are fanning out to stave off defense reductions that would amount to $55 billion a year through 2021.
+(LMT:US) and Boeing Co.
+(BA:US) are fanning out to stave off defense reductions that would amount to $55 billion a year through 2021.
 The cuts, through a process called sequestration, will be triggered if lawmakers don’t agree by year’s end on ways to reduce government debt by $1.2 trillion over a decade.

 For defense contractors such as Huntington Ingalls that depend on government funding, the prospect of automatic spending cuts has prompted a “lobbying effort not like anything I’ve seen” to give lawmakers a “constant education,” said Matthew Paxton, president and chief executive officer of the Shipbuilders Council of America.